measuredco/puck/README.md

 ### resolveAllData()

 `resolveAllData` is a utility function exported by Puck to enable the developer to resolve their custom props before rendering their component with `<Render>`.
 This is ideally done on the server.
-If you're using `resolveProps`, you _must_ use `resolveAllData` before rendering.
+If you're using `resolveData`, you _must_ use `resolveAllData` before rendering.

 ```tsx
 import { resolveAllData } from "@measured/puck";